Buildings of the Jewish Community

 Note: the Sveksna plans do not show dimensions, so the above animation was creating assuming the Sveksna synagogue is approximately the same length as the Gargzdai synagogue/Beit Midrash.
 The Gargzdai synagogue plans show its length to be 21.5 m, while the Google Earth measuring tool shows the Sveksna synagogue building (existing at the time of the satellite photo) to have a length of approximately 22 m.Comparison with current map and satellite photo suggests this centerpoint of the eastern wall of the new Gargzdai synagogue/Beit Midrash, now may lie near the southeastern corner of basketball court, at the far side of the court shown below.
 (Yellow rectangles in photo hide individuals for privacy.)
 Standard international width for a basketball court is 15 m., a measurement which is confirmed for this court using the Google Earth measuring tool.
 Therefore, if this placement of the building is correct, some of the building (approximately, the women's gallery and area beneath it) may have been at the location of the grass in foreground, but the major portion of the building may have been on the present day basketball court.

 For information on Sveksna

 KehilaLinks page for Sveksna

-Another Kaunas building (likely another of the city's 36 pre-war synagogues), shown in an aerial photograph on an undated postcard, also resembles the Gargzdai plans.
+Another of Kaunas' thirty-six pre-war synagogues, shown in an aerial photograph on an undated postcard, also somewhat resembles the Gargzdai plans.